 Rewards credit cards can help you earn while you spend.
 For example, the Generations Earned Rewards no annual fee credit card lets cardholders earn cashback on every purchase.
-With no limit to the amount you can earn, deciding between a credit card and cash to make purchases becomes easy.
-Pay your credit card bill in full each month, and you can avoid interest charges and make your earnings go even further.
+With no limit to the amount you can earn, deciding between an Earned Rewards card and cash becomes easy.
+Pay your bill in full each month, and you can avoid interest charges and make your earnings go even further.

 Big purchases need protection.

 Saving for a large purchase, such as a television or other electronic device, is smart.
 But, when you pay for your items using cash or a debit card, you could be missing out on purchase protections at no additional cost.
 Protections available with credit cards might include the ability to:

 - Return an item within 90 days if you’re not satisfied or if the retailer is unwilling to accept the return

 - Receive a refund for the difference if your purchased items go on sale at another retailer within 60 days of purchase